Linear and Rational Factorization of Tropical Polynomials: Background

-Lemma \ref{lem:signed.minkowski} says that signed Minkowski sums are subtle: the operations are not commutative in general.
-Proposition \ref{prop:minkowski.as.addition} says that if appropriate polytopes are involved, signed Minkowski addition of a given set of polytopes is equivalent to vector addition of a given set of vectors in some dimension.
+Proposition \ref{prop:minkowski.as.addition} below generalizes this result to signed Minkowski addition.
 This proposition serves two purposes.
 First, it is a vehicle to prove unique factorization.
 Second, it gives an algorithm to decompose a polytope into a signed Minkowski sum with respect to some given set of polytopes.
-To prove Proposition \ref{prop:minkowski.as.addition}, we first collect some useful lemmas. \begin{lemma} Let $P,Q \subset \R^n$ be lattice polytopes, $H := H(P) \in \Z^{r \times n}$.
-Then $Q$ is $H$-representable if and only if $\N(P)$ refines $\N(Q)$.
-Furthermore, $Q \equiv P$ if and only if $Q$ is $H$-representable, $b^H(Q) \in \Z^r$, and $b^H(Q) \in b^H(P) + \Ima_\Z(H)$. \end{lemma}